jneuendorf/k-DBCV/README.md

 # k-DBCV

 k-DBCV is an efficient python implementation of the density based cluster validation (DBCV) score proposed by Moulavi et al. (2014).
+The implementation leverages a k-dimensional tree to efficiently calculate intercluster distances resulting in improved performance when compared with previous implementations.

 ## Getting Started
 ### Dependencies